 Adjusted operating profit includes the effect of variances in experience for non-economic items, such as mortality, persistency and expenses, and the effect of changes in non-economic assumptions.
 Changes due to economic items, such as market value movement and interest rate changes which give rise to variances between actual and expected investment returns, and the impact of changes in economic assumptions on liabilities, are disclosed as non-operating items.

-The Company's adjusted operating profit has increased compared to 2017.
-The key drivers of this increase were:
+The Company's adjusted operating profit has decreased compared to 2018.
+Continued growth in profits from bulk purchase annuity business has been offset by: